Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 ---
 ### Overview

-The Vendor Client Gateway is a an optional add-on module for CobbleStone Software's flagship product Contract Insights.
+The Vendor Client Gateway is an optional add-on module for CobbleStone Software's flagship product, Contract Insights.

 This portion of the product had long been a point of frustration for both internal stakeholders and clients alike.

-As part of the ongoing major UX updates across the system, I led a redesign of the vendor-client gateway in hopes to alleviate client frustrations and potentially boost sales and use of the module.
+As part of the ongoing major UX updates across the system, I led a redesign of the vendor-client gateway in hopes og alleviating client frustrations and potentially boosting sales and use of the module.

-At this time, the Vendor Client Gateway redesign has not been deployed yet so we don't know what the impact is/will be.
+At this time, the Vendor Client Gateway redesign has not been deployed yet, so we don't know what the impact is/will be.

 ### Who is CobbleStone?